sdiehl/gevent-tutorial/tutorial.md

 ## Determinism

 As mentioned previously, greenlets are deterministic.
-Given the same inputs and they always produce the same output.
+Given the same configuration of greenlets and the same set of inputs and they always produce the same output.
 For example lets spread a task across a multiprocessing pool compared to a gevent pool.

 <pre>
 <code class="python">